 S – Specific

 Extending all your family lines as far as records will allow is an admirable goal, but is not realistic to set as a single goal, or to expect to accomplish in one year.
 With each generation, the number of family lines in our tree doubles.
-Your two parents quickly turn into 4 grandparents, 8 great grandparents, 16 great-great grandparents, 32 3x great grandparents, 64 4x great grandparents, 128…, 256…, and so on.
+As we explain in our article, Genealogy by the Numbers, your two parents quickly turn into 4 grandparents, 8 great grandparents, 16 great-great grandparents, 32 3x great grandparents, 64 4x great grandparents, 128…, 256…, and so on.
 Assuming an average of 25 years, going back 6 generations is only 150 years but there will be 64 family lines that can be pursued.

 Setting a specific goal would be to research and extend one family line this year, as far back as time and records/documentation can be found.
 Another might be to overcome your “brick wall” and locate documents detailing the life of the last ancestor in your tree, with the goal to locate their parents.